 Pillar 1 –Blue Sustainable Economy

-The Adriatic-Ionian region is rich in natural resources and biodiversity.
+The Adriatic-Ionian Region is rich in natural resources and biodiversity.
 However, it is quite vulnerable to natural disasters, overexploitation and pollution.
-Fisheries and aquaculture are important sectors in the Adriatic-Ionian region, not only due to their economic and ecological contributions, but also due to social and cultural traditions.
+Fisheries and aquaculture are important sectors in the Adriatic-Ionian Region, not only due to their economic and ecological contributions, but also due to social and cultural traditions.
 This concerns seas, coastal areas, islands, lake areas, river areas, and catchment areas of important water bodies (e.g. the whole hydrosphere).

 The EUSAIR sets out to further promote the sustainable use of its natural resources, ensuring its conscious exploration and the creation of added value.
 It aims to develop innovative technologies, to strengthen the regional market by enhancing cooperation and clustering in the region, as well as stakeholder involvement and interrelation of businesses, and to increase competitiveness in related sectors both in coastal and inland areas.
 All of this will help to ensure comparable production and common and shared environmental standards across the entire region, and in compliance with the EU Acquis.

 To fulfil these aims, many challenges must be overcome.
 First, there are imbalances in innovative capacity, access to knowledge and research networks.
-There are also considerable differences in access to funding and administrative capacity, especially between EU and non-EU countries.
-Non-EU countries are often limited by the lack of support schemes and by obsolete technologies, which restrain their research, development and innovation (RDI) potential.
+There are also considerable differences in access to funding and administrative capacity, especially between EU and candidate countries.
+Candidate countries are often limited by the lack of support schemes and by obsolete technologies, which restrain their research, development and innovation (RDI) potential.
 Overexploitation of national resources is one other main challenge, leaving the local fauna in danger, and polluting the environment with an excess of nutrients, pesticides and antibiotics.
 This also includes the lack of effective waste management, which can result in the accumulation of large amounts of marine litter in the region.
-Moreover, the Adriatic-Ionian region is highly exposed and sensitive to the effects of climate change.
+Moreover, the Adriatic-Ionian Region is highly exposed and sensitive to the effects of climate change.

-Over the past few years, the Adriatic-Ionian region has gained experience in successful macroregional cooperation, especially thanks to the networks of the largest ports of the region, of research institutions, of Business organisation and Clusters, and/or of regional authorities.
+Over the past few years, the Adriatic-Ionian Region has gained experience in successful macroregional cooperation, especially thanks to the networks of the largest ports of the region, of research institutions, of Business organisation and Clusters, and/or of regional authorities.
 The Action Plan of this Pillar gives continuation to these networks and addresses the region’s challenges by promoting further forms of cooperation.
 This includes, among others, the facilitation of cooperation and networking between national and EU-funded research and innovation activities and the development of regional innovation communities.
 The strategy supports the coordination of policies aimed at science and research and promotes the use of EU instruments to support research and innovation in blue and green technologies.
 It also promotes research collaboration, joint projects and sharing of research infrastructure.

-In addition, this strategic framework outlines a comprehensive approach to address the challenges, capitalize on the opportunities, and promote the adoption of blue and green technologies in the whole maritime and inland water bodies, sustainable and competitive fisheries and aquaculture and maritime and marine governance and services in the Adriatic-Ionian region.
+In addition, this strategic framework outlines a comprehensive approach to address the challenges, capitalize on the opportunities, and promote the adoption of blue and green technologies in the whole maritime and inland water bodies, sustainable and competitive fisheries and aquaculture and maritime and marine governance and services in the Adriatic-Ionian Region.
 Achieving these objectives will require collaboration among governments, local communities, industry stakeholders, the Academic and Research Communities and international organizations to safeguard the region's marine and freshwater resources and promote economic development.